 You would use a separate printer.

-My Writing Is Not Good Because Of Arthritis, Is There A White Pen I Can Use On The Chalkboard Vinyl?
+My Writing Is Not Good Because Of Arthritis.
+Is There A White Pen I Can Use On The Chalkboard Vinyl?

-I have not tried any chalkboard markers actually in the Cricut.
-I have used a white marker on writable vinyl and you can see that in my Cricut Smart Labels video!
+I have not actually tried any chalkboard markers in the Cricut.
+I have used a white marker on writable vinyl, and you can see that in my Cricut Smart Labels video!

 5 More Cricut Label Ideas